-- 1. Summarize the origin and advance of nanomaterials and its classification - 2.
+- 1. Analyze the origin of nanomaterials from ancient applications to modern nanotechnology - 2.
 Compare the different types of methods adopted for synthesizing nanomaterials - 3.
 Analyze the characterization techniques for analyzing nanomaterials - 4.
-Explain the physical properties exhibited by nanomaterials - 5.
+Analyze the magnetic properties of nanomaterials and their applications in data storage and spintronics - 5.
 Organize the nanomaterials developed for advanced technological applications